 Unfortunately, the integrated light isn't bright enough to do more than supplement existing light sources — you shouldn't rely on it in a dark or dimly lit room.
 The cord for the light is quite short, making it easy to knock over.
 Additionally, the overall construction just feels cheap to us, and we wouldn't be at all surprised if this tripod wore out and broke relatively quickly.
 The phone mount isn't positioned in the middle of the light, which we think somewhat defeats the purpose of even using a ring light.
 It's a relatively cheap tripod for an iPhone with an integrated ring light, but it's also a good example of getting what you pay for.
 It's far from our favorite.

 Why You Should Trust Us

 Laura Casner heads up our expert team when it comes to testing and reviewing tripods for iPhones and other smartphones.
-She has over a decade of professional photography experience on commercial shoots and is always looking for creative ways to document her travels using all the available tools from smartphones to high-end DSLRs.
-She is well-versed — and well-opinionated — when it comes to tripods and other camera holding gear, having used a wide variety on hundreds of shoots ranging from an epic 5-day cross-country trip documenting ultrarunners to the summit of Mt.
-Whitney to large scale commercial endeavors for clients like Neutragena or Patagonia.
+She has over a decade of professional photography experience and is always looking for creative ways to document her travels using all the available tools, from smartphones to high-end DSLRs.
+She is well-versed — and well-opinionated — when it comes to tripods and other camera gear and accessories, having used a wide variety on hundreds of shoots ranging from an epic 5-day cross-country trip documenting ultrarunners to the summit of Mt.
+Whitney to large-scale commercial endeavors for clients like Neutrogena or Patagonia.

 Analysis and Test Results

-Our expert photography gear testers split our side-by-side testing process into four weighted rating metrics, with the top tripods' performances in each metric highlighted below.
+Our photography experts split our side-by-side tests into four weighted rating metrics: ease of use, portability, stability, and durability.
+The top tripod performances in each metric are highlighted below.

 Ease of Use